alonsoir/cassandra-park-twitter-scala-app/README.md

 # cassandra-spark-twitter-scala-app

-The purpose of this tiny project is to learn about how to interact with a Cassandra db and mongo db using scala, in order to use them with Apache Spark and twitter.
+The purpose of this tiny project is to learn about how to interact with a Cassandra db and mongo db using scala, in order to use them with Apache Spark and Twitter.

 The idea is to integrate the databricks reference app, which uses spark-streaming and machine learning techniques with the necessary code from Manuel Kiessling to interact with a cassandra instance.
 I am going to use casbah to interact with a local mongodb instance.